-Cis-capsaicin is used for the treatment of primary or recurrent herpes, as a topical analgesic used to treat osteoarthritis of the knee and other neuropathic pain.
-It is a tool used in neurobiological research.
+cis-Capsaicin is being used as tools in neurobiological research. cis-Capsaicin is used for the treatment of primary or recurrent herpes, as a topical analgesic used to treat osteoarthritis of the knee and other neuropathic pain.

 Cis-capsaicin is used in dermal patches, topical ointments, and creams to relieve minor aches and pains of muscles and joints.
 It has been reported that a single, hour-long application of a high-concentration capsaicin skin patch provided an average of 19 weeks of sustained reduction in the pain of neuralgia.
 In fact, one-eighth of the patients in a year-long multicenter, double-blind, randomized clinical trial of a dermal patch experienced such durable pain relief that they never required re-treatment.
 The others obtained a year of substantial pain relief with four 1-hour dermal applications of the capsaicin patch.